Shivkumar13/100-days-of-code/r1-log.md

 ### R1D23
 Declared slixe and have  stored that slice in a variable first.
 Then passed in that variable to the function.
 So here we opened that slice in some way.

+### R1D24
+Learned about methods in Golang.
+Tried to make use of receivers in the function.